SchwabischesBauernbrot/KoboldAI-Client-Wiki/F.A.Q.md

 Q: Does it matter if I close the command window?<br>
 A: Yes, that will exit the program.

+## Colab Errors

+Q: How do I fix the error "TPU Execute is taking a long time.
+This might be due to a deadlock between multiple TPU cores or a very slow program"?<br>
+A: Sometimes you can get faulty TPU.
+Go to Runtime -> Sessions and then end all sessions you can get a new one.

 ## Local Errors

 Q: How do I fix the error ['subst' is not recognized as an internal or external command, operable program or batch file]?<br>